T-3DGS: Removing Transient Objects for 3D Scene Reconstruction: Handling Semi-Transient Objects

 \section{Handling Semi-Transient Objects}

-Semi-transient objects are have not been properly addressed in 3D scene reconstruction.
-Our method makes a large improvement over previous work and can handle fairly complex scenarios.
-We provide some details about data capture and the methodology we employed with respect to semi-transient objects.
-We also discuss why both our consistency term as well as mask propagation are important for handling semi-transient objects.
-Additionally, we discuss some limitations of our proposed method.
+Semi-transient objects have not been properly addressed in 3D scene reconstruction.
+Our method represents a significant improvement over previous work and can handle relatively complex scenarios.
+We provide details on the data capture process and the methodology employed for handling semi-transient objects.
+We also discuss the importance of both divergence estimation and mask propagation in handling semi-transient objects.
+Additionally, we discuss the limitations of our proposed method.

-Some scenes in our dataset include reduced and full versions - in the reduced scenes the camera operator goes from one end of the scene to the other, while for the full scenes they also retrace their path and return to their initial positions, while semi-transient objects kept moving.
-As seen in Fig.~\ref{fig:full_half_comparison}, our proposed TMR module is crucial to produce good results even for the reduced scenes, the more challenging scenario.
-For full scenes, the additional data significantly improves mask predictions for all models.
-We conclude that handling semi-transient objects is an important challenge for in-the-wild video processing.
-In order to provide the most challenging datasets and to rigorously compare different methods - one must consider not only the kinds of motion of dynamic objects, but also their movement with respect to the camera.
+Our dataset includes two versions of some scenes: reduced and full.
+In reduced scenes, the camera operator moves from one end of the scene to the other.
+In full scenes, however, the operator retraces this path back to the starting position while semi-transient objects continue to move.
+As illustrated in Fig.~\ref{fig:full_half_comparison}, our proposed TMR module is essential for achieving good results in reduced scenes, which are particularly challenging.
+In full scenes, the additional frames lead to significantly improved mask predictions for all models because transient objects remain visible for longer periods.
+When fewer frames capture the scene, many methods mistakenly classify these transient objects as static.
+Overall, our findings highlight that effectively handling semi-transient objects is a major challenge in in-the-wild video processing.
+To develop the most challenging datasets and to rigorously compare different methods, it is important to consider not only the types of motion dynamic objects exhibit but also their movement relative to the camera.